World Cup stars

 Serbia skipper Kolarov enjoyed an excellent season with Roma and scored the goal that took three points for Serbia in their opener against Costa Rica.
 Their Central American opposition had only lost twice in 16 qualification matches and took some breaking down, requiring Kolarov’s thunderous free-kick shortly after half-time which gave Serbia the win – vital with Switzerland and Brazil to come in Group E.

-Kolarov’s goal was the 11th for his country, having scored twice in qualification for this World Cup and four on the road to Brazil 2014 – but this was his first at an international competition.
+Kolarov’s goal was the 11th for his country, having netted twice in qualification for this World Cup and four on the road to Brazil 2014 – but this was his first at an international competition.

 11. Kieran Trippier (England)